AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 background radiation - weak microwave electromagnetic

-radiation coming from all directions isotropic sky is
+from all directions of the sky, is non-polarized,

-unpolarized, time constant (independent of year time).
-Further
+time constant (independent of the year season).
+Further measurements showed

 afterglow" of the Big Bang.
 This confirmed the concept of an